 1. When you breed a puggle, you don't get a puggle.

+What is a puggle?
 Puggles are a dog that results from a breeding between two purebred dogs: the pug and the beagle.
-A pug was the companion dog of Chinese emperors, and are small and muscular.
+A pug was the companion dog of Chinese emperors and is small and muscular.
 Beagles are excellent hunting dogs that like to be with other dogs in a group.
-Puggles have facial wrinkles from their pug parent and the longer snout, ears, and tail of a beagle.
+The pug beagle, or puggle, has facial wrinkles from his pug parent and the longer snout, ears, and tail of a beagle.

 Breeding a puggle with either another puggle, or a pug, or a beagle creates a second-generation offspring with part pug, part beagle, and part whatever the other parent is, so there is much more genetic variation and many more possibilities of different characteristics appearing.
 Sine they are not considered a purebred, there are many different ways that your puggle puppy can look and act.